Which type of accounting primarily focuses on providing informati... | Study Prep in Pearson+

-Which type of accounting primarily focuses on providing information to internal users for product and service management decisions?
+Which type of accounting primarily focuses on providing information to external parties such as suppliers, investors, and creditors?

 A